mazy06000/mazy06000/README.md

 # Welcome! 👋

 Hello!
-I'm **M. Mazy**, an AI Engineer with over 4 years of experience in software development and data science.
+I'm **Mazy**, an AI Engineer with over 5 years of experience in software development and data science.
 I am passionate about leveraging technology to address complex challenges in various domains, including healthcare 🏥, environmental sustainability 🌍, and Islamic research 📚.

 ## Current Projects 🚀